-We have entered into change of control agreements with Messrs.
-Edstrom and Pfeffer, and Drs.
-Martens and Thomson.
+We have entered into change of control agreements with each named executive officer.
 Each agreement is for a period of two years and will be automatically renewed for additional one-year periods unless either party gives notice to terminate the agreement at least 90 days prior to the end of its initial term or any subsequent term.